Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

 GitHub hosted artifacts for COGS ( \href{https://github.com/najoungkim/COGS}{https://github.com/najoungkim/COGS} ) and ReCOGS ( \href{https://github.com/frankaging/recogs}{https://github.com/frankaging/recogs} ) including the training, development, and generalization set examples are MIT licensed, are intended for research use, and were used in a research context for this paper.
 We specifically use the ReCOGS authors' provided python scripts to run their baselines, with their chosen hyperparameters and obtain results compared to and consistent with those they publish in their paper (e.g. we compare our reported performance of their baseline on the obj-pp-to-subj-pp generalization (of ReCOGS\_pos), measured by us as 19.7\% +/- 6.1\% Semantic Exact Match (sample mean +/- std) with 95\% confidence interval for the sample mean with n=20 of 17.0\% to 22.4\% (n=20 separately trained models with different random seeds for weight initialization and training data ordering; n=1000 examples used to test each of the n=20 models) with their Figure 5 (ReCOGS\_pos)).

 The RASP \citep{Weiss2021} interpreter (hosted at \href{https://github.com/tech-srl/rasp}{https://github.com/tech-srl/rasp} ) is MIT licensed and we do not reproduce their code or any substantial part of their actual work within this publication (our code when executed retrieves a fresh copy from the source and their interpreter is not bundled with it), though we use the language they define and provide code samples written in that language.
-We are studying how a Transformer could perform the ReCOGS task (an approximation of interpreting the meaning of a subset of English sentences), which is consistent with their intended research use for the language.
+We are studying how a Transformer could perform the (Re)COGS tasks (approximations of interpreting the meaning of a subset of English sentences), which is consistent with the RASP authors' intended research use for the language.
 We are not deploying any RASP programs in a customer/user facing or online use case and using in an offline research context only.